-Submitted proposals will be reviewed by the Symposium Program Committee with notifications of acceptance being made available no later than mid-January.
+Submitted proposals will be reviewed by a team of reviewers recruited and appointed by the Symposium Program Committee.
+Notifications of acceptance will be made no later than mid-January.

 - Individual Presentation (One person presenting, 1 microphone)